Gemini 3 Flash vs GPT-5.4 Mini on magicdoor.ai (2026): Lowest Cost or Better Tooling?

 • lightweight PDF or image chats that do not need code execution

-That also fits the broader magicdoor.ai workflow of starting cheap and escalating only when the answer needs more.
+That fits the broader magicdoor.ai workflow of starting cheap and escalating only when the answer needs more.
 For that approach, see /resources/how-ai-works/how-to-use-multiple-ai-models.

 Where GPT-5.4 Mini Is the Better Starting Point